wroberts4/3dwinds/docs/_build/html/_sources/examples.rst.txt

     optional arguments:
-      -h, --help            show this help message and exit --units str           units that all provided arguments that take units (except center) should be interpreted as
+      -h, --help            show this help message and exit --center y x [units]
+                            projection y and x coordinate of the center of area.
+                            Default: lat long
+      --pixel_size dy [dx] [units]
-      --shape height width  number of pixels in the y and x direction: height width
+                            projection size of pixels in the y and x direction.If pixels are square, i.e. dy = dx, then only one value needs to be entered
       --displacement_data filename
                             filename or list containing displacements
-      --j int               row to run calculations on --i int               column to run calculations on --no_save             print data to shell without saving --projection str      name of projection that the image is in --projection_spheroid str
+      --j int               row to run calculations on --i int               column to run calculations on --no_save             print data to shell without saving --units str           units that all provided arguments that take units (except center) should be interpreted as
-                            spheroid of projection
-      --earth_spheroid str  spheroid of Earth
       --upper_left_extent y x [units]
-                            projection y and x coordinates of the upper left corner of the upper left pixel: y<units> x<units>
+                            projection y and x coordinates of the upper left corner of the upper left pixel
       --radius dy dx [units]
                             projection length from the center to the left/rightand top/bottom outer edges
       --area_extent y_ll x_ll y_ur x_ur [units]
-                            area extent as a list
+                            area extent in projection space:
-      --center lat long [units]
+                            lower_left_y,lower_left_x, upper_right_y,
+                            upper_right_x
+      --shape height width  number of pixels in the y and x direction --projection str      name of projection that the image is in --projection_spheroid str
-                            center of projection
+                            spheroid of projection
-      --pixel_size dy [dx] [units]
-                            size of pixels
+      --earth_spheroid str  spheroid of Earth

 .. note::